ppschweiz/python-civi/README.md

 `ADMIN_MAIL_ADDRESS` is the mail address where an admin is notified of problems.

+`STATS_MAIL_ADDRESS` is the mail address where weekly statistics are sent.

 ### Paylink API credentials (Bitpay, credit card)

 `PAYLINK_BASE` is the URL on the main website where the payment can be made.